Minestom/minestom.net/docs/adventure/what-is-adventure.md

 MiniMessage is not among the bundled modules.
 Its tag-based format (`<red>Hello <bold>there`) requires adding `net.kyori:adventure-text-minimessage`.
 :::

 The [Adventure documentation](https://docs.papermc.io/adventure/) documents the library.
-The pages here document Minestom's additions and its specific behavior.